 National Statistics status for Births in England and Wales

 National Statistics status means that our statistics meet the highest standard of trustworthiness, quality and public value, and it is our responsibility to maintain compliance with these standards.

-- where applicable, we added additional background information into our User guide to birth statistics and Births QMI to inform the user of the differences in methods between the UK countries, and the reasons underlying these differences
+where applicable, we added additional background information into our User guide and QMI to inform the user of the differences in methods between the UK countries, and the reasons underlying these differences

-Following a consultation on proposed changes to statistics we made changes in 2018 to the way that birth statistics are published.
-Five explorable datasets are now released in October alongside the first release of annual births data.
-This means more detailed birth data (including small area geographies) are now available in a timelier manner.Nôl i'r tabl cynnwys
+following a consultation on proposed changes to statistics, we made changes in 2018 to the way that birth statistics are published, and five explorable datasets are now released alongside the first release of annual births data; this means more detailed births data (including small area geographies) are now available in a timelier manner

 Manylion cyswllt ar gyfer y Bwletin ystadegol